nfriedly/vzw-bot/readme.md

 It can optionally send out an email with the screenshots and logs always or just on errors.

+The bot also reports your data usage, and a future version may be able to automatically manage your plan.

 Finally, the app goes through the current sweepstakes, reports any new ones, and then buys one ticket in each of the desired ones.

 Also check out my [analysis of what the points are worth in gift card auctions](https://gist.github.com/nfriedly/b80b569e2be2d2c86c18).